 “These screenshots clearly position Blake within close vicinity of an incident of indecent exposure,” the email read.
 “Blake is within mere feet of two fully nude brothers … on Greek Row in front of the SAM fraternity house, and surely must have been aware that this was occurring at the time.”

-With Ackerman censured, Sen. Matt Crane took over as speaker pro tempore for the duration of the meeting.
+With Ackerman censured, Speaker Pro Tempore and Sen. Matt Crane presided over the meeting.

 Sen. Meagan Lane, who said she voted in favor of the censure, explained that as of now no drastic measures will be taken and Ackerman will not be removed from his position.